 In some cases, lenders will be happy to calculate your yearly income based on your day rate.

 They will do this by multiplying this rate by the average number of days you work in any given week, then multiplying the total by the number of weeks you expect to work throughout the year.
-(They will factor in time for holidays and breaks between contracts to keep this assumption as realistic as possible. our mortgage advisors are able to run through this over the phone with you free of charge.)

 You will need to let the mortgage company know how long you’ve been contracting for, how many years you have worked in your chosen industry, whether any of your previous contracts have been renewed, and how long you have left on your current contract.